simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 simpkv must supply a backend plugin API that provides

-  * Public API method signatures, including the constructor and a method that reports the plugin type (typically backend it supports)
+  * Public API method signatures, including the constructor and `configure()` method
-  * Description of any universal plugin options that must be supported
+  * Description of any universal plugin configuration options that must be supported
-  * Ability to specify plugin-specific options
+  * Ability to specify plugin-specific configuration options
   * Explicit policy on error handling (how to report errors, what information the messages should contain for plugin proper identification, whether exceptions are allowed)
-  * Details on the code structure required for prevention of cross-environment contamination
+  * Details on the code structure required for prevention of cross-Puppet- environment contamination
   * Documentation requirements
   * Testing requirements

 Each plugin must conform to the plugin API and satisfy the following general requirements:

-* All plugins must be unique.
+* All plugin files, potentially from multiple modules, must be uniquely named.

-  * Plugin Ruby files can be named the same in different modules, but their reported plugin types must be unique.
+  * The plugin type is derived from its filename: <plugin name>\_plugin.rb.
+  * Only one plugin of the same name will be loaded and a warning will be emitted for all other conflicting plugin files.

 * All plugins must allow multiple instances of the plugin to be instantiated and used in a single catalog compile.